munificent/game-programming-patterns/book/double-buffer.markdown

 This pattern is one of those ones where you'll know when you need it.
 If you have a system that lacks double buffering, it will probably look visibly wrong (tearing, etc.) or will behave incorrectly.
 But saying, "you'll know when you need it" doesn't give you much to go on.
-More specifically, this pattern is appropriate when these four things are true:
+More specifically, this pattern is appropriate when all of these are true:

-1. We have some state that is being modified incrementally.
+ *  We have some state that is being modified incrementally.

-2. That same state may be accessed in the middle of modification.
+ *  That same state may be accessed in the middle of modification.

-3. We want to prevent the code that's accessing the state from seeing the work-in-progress.
+ *  We want to prevent the code that's accessing the state from seeing the work-in-progress.

-4. We want to be able to read the state and we don't want to have to wait while it's being written.
+ *  We want to be able to read the state and we don't want to have to wait while it's being written.

 ## Keep in Mind